JonnoB/gleamscribe-py/README.md

 # Glaemscribe-py

-A Python implementation of Glaemscribe for transcribing Tolkien's Elvish languages to Tengwar script using Unicode.
+A Python implementation of Glaemscribe for transcribing Tolkien's Elvish languages (Quenya and Sindarin) to Tengwar script using **Unicode**.

-## Overview

-Glaemscribe-py is a Python port focused on transcribing J.R.R.
-Tolkien's Elvish languages (Quenya and Sindarin) to Tengwar script.
-Unlike the original JavaScript Glaemscribe which uses font-specific encodings, this implementation outputs **Unicode characters** (Private Use Area) for greater font independence and modern compatibility.
+Glaemscribe-py is a Python port of the original [Glaemscribe](https://github.com/BenTalagan/glaemscribe).
+It focuses on Elvish → Tengwar transcription and outputs Unicode Private Use Area (PUA) characters instead of font-specific codes, so you can use modern Unicode Tengwar fonts.

-### Key Features
+## Key features

-- ✅ **Quenya transcription** - Full support for Classical Quenya to Tengwar
+- ✅ **Quenya transcription** – Classical Quenya → Tengwar
-- ✅ **Sindarin transcription** - Full support for General Sindarin to Tengwar
+- ✅ **Sindarin transcription** – General Sindarin → Tengwar
-- ✅ **Unicode output** - Uses Unicode PUA characters (U+E000+) compatible with FreeMonoTengwar font
+- ✅ **Unicode output** – Tengwar in the U+E000–U+F8FF range
+- ✅ **Font flexibility** – Works with several Unicode Tengwar fonts
-- ✅ **PNG rendering** - Built-in support for rendering transcriptions to images
+- ✅ **PNG rendering helpers** – Example scripts for image output
-- ✅ **Preprocessing** - Handles diacritics, substitutions, and special characters
-- ✅ **Extensible architecture** - Mode system supports adding new transcription modes

-### What's Different from Original Glaemscribe

-- **Unicode-first**: Outputs Unicode characters instead of font-specific encodings
+- ✅ **Extensible modes** – Same mode/charset architecture as original Glaemscribe

+## Fonts

+This library outputs Unicode Tengwar (PUA) and can be used with any Unicode Tengwar font.

+### Bundled fonts (OFL)

+The repository includes a small, curated set of Unicode Tengwar fonts, all under the SIL Open Font License (OFL):

+- **FreeMonoTengwar** – baseline font used during development
-- **Font independence**: Works with any Unicode Tengwar font (tested with FreeMonoTengwar)
+- **AlcarinTengwar-Regular** – Unicode Tengwar font
-- **Python native**: Pure Python implementation with modern tooling (uv, pytest)
-- **Focused scope**: Currently supports Elvish languages; architecture ready for expansion
+- **AlcarinTengwar-Bold** – bold companion font

+These fonts live under `src/glaemscribe/fonts/` and are suitable for most uses.
+See the respective licence files alongside the fonts for details.

+### Other fonts

+You can also use any other Unicode Tengwar font (for example, Unicode-mapped versions of classic fonts such as Tengwar Annatar).
+These fonts are **not** bundled with `glaemscribe-py`; you must obtain them from their original sources and follow their licences.

+The library itself is font-agnostic: as long as your font supports the Tengwar code points used in the output, it will render correctly.

-## Supported Languages & Modes
+## Supported languages & modes

-### ✅ Fully Supported
+### ✅ Implemented

-- **Quenya** - `quenya-tengwar-classical.glaem`
+- **Quenya (Classical)** – `quenya-tengwar-classical.glaem`
-- **Sindarin** - `sindarin-general.glaem`
+- **Sindarin (General)** – `sindarin-general.glaem`

-### 🚧 Architecture Ready, Implementation Needed
+### 🚧 Architecture ready, implementation needed

 The core architecture supports all transcription modes from the original Glaemscribe.
-The following can be added by adapting their mode files to use Unicode charsets:

-- **English Tengwar** - Requires eSpeak NG integration for phonemic transcription
-- **Other Tengwar modes** - Mode files exist, need Unicode charset adaptation
-- **Cirth (Runes)** - Mode files exist, need Unicode charset adaptation
-- **Sarati** - Mode files exist, need Unicode charset adaptation
-- **Other scripts** - Any mode from original Glaemscribe can be ported

-The main work for adding new modes is:
-1. Converting charset files from font-specific encoding to Unicode
+To add more modes:

+- Adapt the mode’s charset to Unicode.
-2. For phonemic modes (like English), integrating required preprocessing tools
+- For phonemic modes (like English), integrate the required preprocessing tools (e.g. eSpeak NG).

+Examples of modes that can be added this way:

+- English Tengwar (phonemic, via eSpeak NG)
+- Other Tengwar modes from the original Glaemscribe
+- Cirth (runes), Sarati, and other scripts

 ## About Glaemscribe